Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Hours: 24 hours | Entrance: Free

-St. George is covered in hiking trails from head to toe.
-The surrounding Pine Valley Mountains beckon to be hiked, including the 10,365-foot Signal Peak, the highest mountain in the range.
+St. George is covered in trails from head to toe.
+The surrounding Pine Valley Mountains beckon to be explored — especially Signal Peak, the highest in the range at 10,365 feet.

-Part of the Dixie National Forest, the Pine Valley Mountains are a great place to take on hiking trails, mountain biking trails, backcountry camping, and equestrian trails.
+The Pine Valley Mountains lie within Dixie National Forest.
+They’re a great place to hike, mountain bike, backcountry camp, and take on equestrian trails.
 However, be sure to look out for rattlesnakes on your hike, as they live in all ecosystems in Southern Utah.

 Red Cliffs Recreation Area

-Camp under the stars at this huge expanse of desert wilderness area only minutes outside St. George.
+Camp under the stars at this huge expanse of desert wilderness, set only minutes outside of St. George.

 Panoramic view of the Coyote Buttes at the Vermillion Cliffs Recreation Area on a gloomy day